MarkhamLee/internet-and-iot-data-platform/README.md

 ## Architecture - Tech Stack

 ![Architecture](/images/new_architecture_mkII.png)
-*The TL/DR: is that data from external APIs comes in via Airflow or Argo, data from internal sensors and/or smart devices comes in via Zigbee and/or custom code (deployed on Docker containers) to an MQTT broker that is managed/orchestrated via Node-Red and infra data comes from a combination of open source libraries, and data feeds from the firewall and UPS device.
-If things go wrong, I get alerts via Slack.*
+*The TL/DR: data from external APIs comes in via Airflow or Argo, data from IoT devices comes in either via MQTT (managed by Node-RED), Zigbee (via the Zigbee2MQTT app), code libraries that allow you to collect data directly from IoT/Smart Devices and from custom code for DIY IoT devices & sensors.
+If things go wrong and/or specific conditions are met (GitHub security alerts, exceeding certain thresholds, a particular product being in stock ) I get alerts via Slack.*

 All logos and trademarks are property of their respective owners and their use in the diagram represents an acceptable use based on my understanding of their guidelines. **If that is not the case, please let me now and I'll update the diagram ASAP.**